cloudmesh-community/hid-sp18-523/paper/paper.md

 Developers have to ensure that their data is correctly uploaded and represented in Domo.
 In order to do so, developers have to make use of Domo Create/Update dataset and Run Script command.
-Success message will confirm that data is successfully published in Domo.
+Success message will confirm that data is successfully published in Domo [@hid-sp18-523-Domo-Connector].

 #### Custom Connector - Submission of custom connector

-After completing above steps, developers have to submit their custom connector for publishing using Domo Submit For Publishing command.
+After completing above steps, developers have to submit their custom connector for publishing using Domo Submit For Publishing command [@hid-sp18-523-Domo-Connector].

-@hid-sp18-523-Domo-Connector